google/bindiff/README.md

 `%ProgramFiles%\Git\bin\git.exe` * "Use Git from the Windows Command Prompt" - have the setup utility add Git to your system path. * "Use Windows' default console window" - to be able to use Git from the regular command prompt.

-### Perl

-Note: This is only needed for the deprecated PostgreSQL support and can be skipped safely.

-Download and install ActiveState Perl from its [download page](http://www.activestate.com/activeperl/downloads).
-This should add Perl to the system path.

 #### Prepare